serengil/deepface/README.md

 # $ pip install deepface[pytorch]
 ```

-When both backends are installed, deepface runs on tensorflow.
-You may enforce the one to be used with the `DEEPFACE_BACKEND_ENGINE` environment variable:
+When both tensorflow and pytorch backends are installed, you may enforce the one to be used with the `DEEPFACE_BACKEND_ENGINE` environment variable:

 ```shell
 $ export DEEPFACE_BACKEND_ENGINE=pytorch